fatih/vim-go-tutorial/README.md

 Put your cursor on top of the `name` field inside the `Server` struct and call `:GoRename bar`.
 You'll see all `name` references are renamed to `bar`.
-The final final conten would look like:
+The final final content would look like:

 ```go
 package main